-Fill a PDF form
+Fill PDF forms

-Fill text field and checkbox widgets
+Fill text field and checkbox

 from PyPDFForm import PdfWrapper

-filled = PdfWrapper("sample_template.pdf").fill(
+filled = PdfWrapper(

 {